RPIFisherman/APS-MES/demo/demo-java.md

    }
    ```

-   - For each machine, the switch time to the current order is calculated using the `getJumpTime` method.
+   - For each machine, the switch time to the current order is calculated using the `getswitchTime` method.
    - If the calculated switch time is less than the current minimum `machine_queue_switch_time`, the priority queue is cleared and the current machine is added to the queue, and the minimum switch time is updated.
    - If the calculated switch time equals the current minimum, the machine is added to the queue without clearing it.